-TORONTO, ON, August 17, 2016 – The hot and hazy days of summer are coming to an end signaling the start of thousands of college and university students getting ready to head back to school in the fall.
-Students will be trading their beach ready flip flops for sneakers.
-However heading to campus also means a higher risk of racking up hundreds to thousands of dollars of high interest rate credit card debt.
+The hot and hazy days of summer will be coming to an end soon, signalling the start of thousands of college and university students getting ready to head back to school in the fall.
+Students will be trading their beach-ready flip-flops for sneakers.
+However, heading to campus also means a higher risk of racking up hundreds to thousands of dollars of high interest rate credit card debt.

-When students head back to campus, they will be greeted by various credit card issuers incentivizing them with free gifts – all of which can appear harmless at first.
-However university and college students are the cream of the crop to credit card companies.
+When students head back to campus, they will be greeted by various credit-card issuers incentivizing them with free gifts – all of which can appear harmless at first.
+However, university and college students are the cream of the crop to credit-card companies.
 How so?
-They make a lot of expensive purchases for tuition, books, clothing and food.
+These students make a lot of expensive purchases for tuition, books, clothing and food.
 Most of these purchases are on a high interest rate credit card.
-And because many students do not have a sense of financial literacy, they end up treating their credit card as free money instead of thinking of credit as a loan which needs to be paid back.
+And because many students do not have a sense of financial literacy, they end up treating their credit card as free money, instead of thinking of credit as a loan which needs to be paid back.

 Read the fine print

 Behind the bells and whistles, you have an interest rate to be aware of.
 Understand your credit card agreement and the penalties involved for missed payments.
 Missed payments will affect your credit score.

 Pay off your credit card balance on a monthly basis.
 When you leave a balance, interest will be applied to it.
 Remember that awesome deal you charged to your credit card?
 It will end up costing you more the longer you carry the balance on your credit card.
 Not much of a deal, now, is it?